sigrun-may/reverse-feature-selection/README.md

 ### Output

-The function returns a DataFrame with the selected feature subset in the 'feature_subset_selection' column.
+The function returns a pandas DataFrame with the selected feature subset in the 'feature_subset_selection' column.
 A numeric column where a value greater than zero indicates that the feature was selected.

 [//]: # (- The first column should contain the labels and should be named 'label'.)